qiboteam/qibo/examples/AAVQE condensed matter/README.md

 <img src="Lambda10_Ising.png" width="510px">

 If you do not get those results, do not despair.
 Sometimes, fine-tuning of the arguments, i.e., maxsteps, T_max or the optimizer itself, is required, especially for a large number of qubits.
-Now we can repeat the same analysis as we decrease λ towards the phase transition, i.e. at λ=1.
+Now we can repeat the same analysis for 12 qubits as we decrease λ towards the phase transition, i.e. at λ=1.

 <img src="Lambdas_Ising.png" width="510px">